kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 CI Signal: Checking newly-reported test failures becomes more important; you should assume that any new failure is related to the upcoming release, bring to the attention of the CI Signal lead, and assist in getting follow-up from the appropriate SIG.
 Generally the CI Signal lead will track these failures, but newly opened issues may not initially have sufficient labelling to catch their attention.

-A detailed page is in the [developer guide](https://git.k8s.io/community/contributors/devel/release.md) describing how developers target issues and pull requests to a milestone.
+[The release document from the developer's guide](https://git.k8s.io/community/contributors/devel/release.md) is also a good resource on describing how developers target issues and pull requests to a milestone.

-### Filtering
+### Filtering / What belongs in the milestone

 Around this point, the release is about 1 month away, and there is less and less time for PRs to make it in time.

 Filtering is one of the main functions of the Bug Triage role.
-It involves informing owners and SIG leads about the timelines and asking  whether an issue/PR at hand is relevant to the release, whether it should be prioritized or moved to another release.
+It involves informing owners and SIG leads about the timelines and asking  whether an issue/PR at hand is relevant to the release, whether it should be prioritized or moved to another release via the use of `milestone`.
 This process involves a mix of multiple parameters such as:

 - time left
 - time estimation